JeyhunAli/RestAssured_Features/README.md

 OAuth 2.0 is a complete rewrite of OAuth 1.0 from the ground up

-OAuth 2.0 is uses the HTTPS protocol to pass tokens OAuth 1 is uses HMAC-SHA signature strings.
+OAuth 2.0 is uses the HTTPS protocol to pass tokens.

+OAuth 1 is uses HMAC-SHA signature strings.

 what is that means let me explain in easy way